winfrednyoroka/genetic-epidemiology-practicals/Other-omics/readme.md

 ## Preliminaries

-Login to BlueCrystal and initiate an interactive session.

-Login to BlueCrystal and initiate an interactive session.
+Login to BlueCrystal using PuTTY.

+Run the following command to access a compute node:
 ```
 qsub -I -q teaching -l nodes=1:ppn=1,walltime=02:00:00
 ```

+All of the files for this practical are included with the GitHub repository that you have already cloned.

-Change to the directory set up for this practical:
+Change to the directory in the repository set up for this practical:
 ```
-cd /panfs/panasas01/sscm/shortcourse/genetic.epidemiology/pract26_meqtl
+cd ~/genetic-epidemiology-practicals/Other-omics
 ```

-You will *not* be able to save files here, so we will create an output directory in your home directory:
+It is good practice to save outputs to another directory so that it is easy to distinguish output files from other types of files such as data, script or documentation files.
+We create the output directory as follows:
 ```
-mkdir ~/pract26_output
+mkdir output
 ```

+---

 ## Data